Siege of Meaux

 The siege of Meaux was fought from October 1421 to May 1422 between the English and the French during the Hundred Years' War.
-The English were led by King Henry V. Henry became ill while fighting this long battle, which took place during the winter months, and died on 31 August as a result.
+The English were led by King Henry V. Henry became ill while pressing this long siege, which took place during the winter months, and died on 31 August as a result.

 Background

 Henry had returned from England in June 1421 with 4,000 troops, and he set off immediately to relieve the Duke of Exeter at Paris.
 The capital was threatened by French forces, based at Dreux, Meaux, and Joigny.
 The king besieged and captured Dreux quite easily, and then went south, capturing Vendôme and Beaugency before marching on Orléans.
 He did not have sufficient supplies to besiege such a large and well-defended city, so after three days he went north to capture Villeneuve-le-Roy.
 This accomplished, Henry marched on Meaux with an army of more than 20,000 men.